Meryl Streep’s Style Evolution Through the Years

 The 63-year-old — who is nominated for another Golden Globe for her role in Steven Spielberg’s “The Post” at this Sunday’s awards — is all about elegance when it comes to what she chooses to wear on the red carpet.
 Additionally, her ensembles are frequently accompanied by peep-toe pumps, her proven go-to favorite silhouette over the years.

-Just last year at the the 74th Annual Golden Globes, where she was awarded the Cecil B. DeMille Award, Streep stepped out in a stunning curve-hugging jewel-accented gown paired with a black version of the shoe style.
+Just last year at the the 74th annual Golden Globes, where she was awarded the Cecil B. DeMille Award, Streep stepped out in a stunning curve-hugging jewel-accented gown paired with a black version of the shoe style.

 At the 2012 Oscars, where she received the Best Actress Award for her role in “The Iron Lady,” the mom of four appeared reminiscent of an Oscar statue in a sparkly gold wrap gown from Lanvin and matching metallic gold peep-toe pumps.